Substance Abuse Resources in Phoenix Drug Rehab, Alcohol Rehab & Detox

 - Al-Anon Where: Mountain View Lutheran Church 11002 S. 48th St. Phoenix, AZ 85044

-While Phoenix, Arizona, has many addiction resources, there are also a ton of addiction resources in nearby cities.
+While Phoenix, Arizona, has many addiction resources, there may also be plentiful addiction resources in nearby cities.

 - Apache Junction